hl7au/au-fhir-ps/input/pagecontent/uc-referral.md

 <div class="stu-note" markdown="1">

-**TODO for Example 01 - patient summary embedded in a referral** This is a Work in Progress.
-To dos include:
+**TODO for Example 01 - patient summary embedded in a referral**
 1. use case decisions still to be made (see above) - as decisions are made they will be reflected in the example
 3. Diagnostic Results to be added.